 We also hold a number of webinars on investment and practice management topics—as well as periodic webinars for investors.
 To register for an upcoming webinar or watch a replay, visit our Webinar Page.

 This material is for educational purposes and intended use is for financial professionals.

 Symmetry Partners, LLC is an investment advisory firm registered with the Securities and Exchange Commission.
-The firm only transacts business in states where it is properly registered, or excluded or exempted from registration requirements.
+The firm only transacts business in states where it is properly registered or exempted or excluded from registration requirements.
+Registration with the US SEC or any state securities authority does not imply a certain level of skill or training.
+Symmetry charges an investment management fee for its services.
+All Symmetry fees can be found in the Symmetry ADV Part2A located on the website at www.symmetrypartners.com.
+Past Performance does not guarantee future results.
 All data is from sources believed to be reliable but cannot be guaranteed or warranted.
-Past performance is not indicative of future results.
-No one should assume that future performance of any specific investment strategy, product, or non-investment related content made reference to directly or indirectly in this material will be profitable.
+Different types of investments involve varying degrees of risk, and there can be no assurance that the future performance of any specific investment, investment strategy, or product, or any non-investment related content, referred to directly or indirectly in this material will be profitable, or prove successful.
+As with any investment strategy, there is the possibility of profitability as well as loss.
 Please note that you should not assume that any discussion or information contained on this website serves as the receipt of, or as a substitute for, personalized investment advice from Symmetry Partners.